-Policy No. 11 Effective Date: March 2019 Authorized by: Jennie Manees MPH, MT (ASCP) Reviewed Date: May 2021
+Policy No. 11 Effective Date: March 2019 Authorized by: (ASCP) Authorized by: Jennie Manees MPH, MT Reviewed Date: May 2021

 To ensure that a student's education in the program will continue to final certificate in a catastrophic event and to ensure clinical assignment when placement cannot be immediately guaranteed.